 We first met Jordan and Bagrat in 2019 on the outskirts of Rice University and participated in the company’s seed round in mid-2020.
 We had been immediately impressed by what they were doing in the lab at the time, seeding living cells on bioprinted tissue scaffolds with never before seen resolution and complexity.
 We were further entranced by their shared passion and conviction to realize the promise of engineered tissues and organs.

-We participated in the company’s seed round in mid 2020 at a ~$10M valuation.
-Here’s a peek at our original Volumetric deal memo.
-We strapped in for what was assuredly to be a long, arduous journey, but felt strongly that if there was a single bioprinting team and technology out there capable of innovating their way to whole organs, it was this one.
+We knew creating an artificial lung would be a long, arduous journey, but felt strongly that if there was a single bioprinting team and technology out there capable of innovating their way to whole organs, it was Jordan and Bagrat.

 Only 18 months after meeting the team, they announced an acquisition by industry powerhouse, 3D Biosystems, in a deal valued up to $400M.